atuel96/hp-greedy-bayesian-optimization/README.md

 For the optimization task we add a **validation set** and the **wave parameters of the validation set**.

-The key libraries used are [scikit-reducedmodel](https://github.com/francocerino/scikit-reducedmodel) and [optuna](https://optuna.org/).

 We start by loading the files provided in the [data](data/) folder (in order to generate your own data, go [here](generate-gravitational-waves)):